-Although no longer required work, the previously used summer math packets linked below will provide you with a layout of the pre-requisite skills required for each course and level.
+Although not required work, the previously used summer math packets linked below will provide you with a layout of the pre-requisite skills required for each course and level.
 We recommend that students utilizing these packets try a few problems from each section to ensure they have a general understanding of the pre-requisite content for their courses.
 If for some reason you do not recognize the concept, copy and paste the directions for that section in a web browser and see if there are resources on Khan Academy or an academic site to help clarify that concept for you.

 2. Khan Academy